 The Pagan Phoenix Southwest Spring Conference is an event where Pagans can celebrate, learn, and enjoy together.
 We aim to bring you the very best Pagan and magical speakers, artists and musicians.

 It is held annually at the beginning of March on a Saturday.
-The programme varies each year but is composed of a range of talks relevant to Paganism and magic, stalls selling local crafts during the day and an evening of music with a pagan theme.
+The programme varies each year but is composed of a range of talks relevant to Paganism and magic, stalls selling local crafts during the day.
 A charity raffle is run at the conference but, in addition to this, any surplus funds will be donated to charity and if you attend the conference, you will be invited to vote as to which charities we should support.
 We will announce each year’s selected charity with the conference programme.

 There is a concessionary ticket rate and we will continue to offer two-for-one tickets for people with disabilities who require a carer in order to attend (see below).
 Conference attendees are very welcome to make suggestions for speakers, and performers.
-Accommodation is organized through our good friends at Penstowe, although alternative accommodation is available locally.
+If required accommodation can be found locally, try Visit Bude for information.

 We have been fortunate to be supported by a number of eminent and wise speakers over the years; such as Prof. Ronald Hutton, Rae Beth, Marion Green, Vivienne Crowley, Philip Carr-Gomm, Penny Billington, Julian Vayne and many more.
 We will continue to invite a range of speakers on every aspect of Paganism and relevant subjects such as Folklore and Archaeology.
 However, we also wish to hear about new and up-coming speakers to add to the diversity of the conference.